 The funds are administered by a trustee bank under the supervision of the BOD of the plan.
 The BOD is responsible for the investment of the assets.
 It defines the investment strategy as often as necessary, at least annually, especially in the case of the significant market developments or changes to the structure of the plan participants.
 When defining the investment strategy, it takes account of the plan's objectives, benefit obligation and risk capacity.
 The investment strategy is defined in the form of a long-term target structure (investment policy).
-The BOD delegates the implementation of the investment policy in accordance with the investment strategy as well as various principles and objectives to an Investment Committee, which also consists of members of the BOD, Senior Vice-President Chief Risk, Compliance and Performance Officer.
-The Vice-President Chief Finance Officer and Treasury Head oversee the entire investment process.
+The BOD delegates the implementation of the investment policy in accordance with the investment strategy as well as various principles and objectives to an Investment Committee, which consists of members of the BOD, the President and Senior Vice President and Chief Risk, Compliance and Performance Officer.
+The Vice President and Chief Finance Officer oversees the entire investment process.